esm-dev/esm-cjs-lexer/README.md

 # cjs-module-lexer

-A lexer for detecting the `module.exports` of a CJS module, written in Rust and compiled to WebAssembly.
+A lexer for detecting the `module.exports` of a CJS module, written in Rust.

 ## Usage